UN-OCHA/vibe_coding_trend_data/README.md

 ## Non-technical source management

-Sources, subtopics, and the humanitarian-relevance flag all live in a Google Sheet, not in code.
+News and video sources live in a
+Google Sheet, not in code.
 See `docs/GOOGLE_SHEET_SCHEMA.md` for setup and the exact column format.
-Adding a source is a spreadsheet row; no code change, no redeploy.
+Adding a source is just a spreadsheet row; no code change or redeploy needed.

 ## Required secrets